EternalEvan/Astra/README.md

   --prompt "A sunlit European street lined with historic buildings and vibrant greenery creates a warm, charming, and inviting atmosphere.
 The scene shows a picturesque open square paved with red bricks, surrounded by classic narrow townhouses featuring tall windows, gabled roofs, and dark-painted facades.
 On the right side, a lush arrangement of potted plants and blooming flowers adds rich color and texture to the foreground.
 A vintage-style streetlamp stands prominently near the center-right, contributing to the timeless character of the street.
 Mature trees frame the background, their leaves glowing in the warm afternoon sunlight.
 Bicycles are visible along the edges of the buildings, reinforcing the urban yet leisurely feel.
 The sky is bright blue with scattered clouds, and soft sun flares enter the frame from the left, enhancing the scene’s inviting, peaceful mood."  \
   --output_path ../examples/output_videos/output_moe_framepack_sliding.mp4 \
 ```
+This inference can be conducted on a single 24GB GPU, such as the NVIDIA 3090.

 Step 4: Test your own images

-To test with your own custom images, you need to prepare the target images and their corresponding text prompts. **We recommend that the size of the input images is close to 832×480 (width × height)**, which is consistent with the resolution of the generated video and can help achieve better video generation effects.
+To test with your own custom images, you need to prepare the target images and their corresponding text prompts. **We recommend that the size of the input images is close to 832×480 (width × height, 16:9)**, which is consistent with the resolution of the generated video and can help achieve better video generation effects.
 For prompts generation, you can refer to the [Prompt Extension section](https://github.com/Wan-Video/Wan2.1?tab=readme-ov-file#2-using-prompt-extension) in Wan2.1 for guidance on crafting the captions.

 ```shell
 python infer_demo.py \